 Andrew T. Fede has more than 30 years of legal experience practicing in Hackensack, New Jersey.
-His practice areas including appellate litigation, commercial and governmental civil litigation, municipal law, zoning and planning, labor and employment, employment and other forms of discrimination, wrongful termination, probate law, real estate law, and constitutional law.
+His practice areas including appellate litigation, commercial and governmental civil litigation, municipal law, zoning and planning, real estate tax appeal, labor and employment, employment and other forms of discrimination, wrongful termination, probate law, real estate law, and constitutional law.
 He has served as the attorney for the Boroughs of Bogota, Maywood, and Norwood, and for the Township of Mahwah.
 He has been the planning board attorney, zoning board attorney, library board attorney, and special counsel in six other New Jersey municipalities.
 Mr. Fede is a certified mediator in the New Jersey Superior Court mediation program for civil, general equity, and probate cases, is an arbitrator in the Bergen County Superior Court contract/commercial arbitration program, and has been appointed by several Superior Court judges to serve in cases as mediator, arbitrator, special master, and condemnation commissioner.

 He has been involved in more than 17 officially reported cases, and has argued five times before the New Jersey Supreme Court.
 He has been involved in cases that include: